davewalker60/pmdup/pages/content/whatsapp-content.md

 With people and camp activities spread out, we need a way to communicate.
 We use a WhatsApp community with chat groups.

-> In WhatsApp, please open **PM Dances Community** to ensure that WhatsApp is correctly installed on your phone and that you were successfully approved as a member of the community during the registration process.
+> To join the community, follow the instructions on the registration form when you register.
+Once you've been added, please navigate to **PM Dances Community** to ensure that WhatsApp is correctly installed on your phone and that you were successfully approved as a member of the community during the registration process.

 # Chat groups